Agile Software Development: Definition, Manifesto, Framework, And Benefits

 That doesn’t mean there is no documentation in Agile, but it can’t be compared to the heavy development blueprints from years ago in the Waterfall methodology.

 To understand why the Agile approach emerged, we have to go back to the past.
-Back in the 90’s when computers were big and heavy the average span of the development process, from demand for an application to its delivery, was about three years.
+Back in the 90’s ,when computers were big and heavy, the average span of the development process, from demand for an application to its delivery, was about three years.
 In other words, when you finished a project you were working on for 3 years, everything had changed.
 New technology, new objectives, new requirements.

 Fed up with the slow process, a group of software engineers met in 2001 and created what we now know as the Agile Manifesto and its 12 Principles.